osprey-dcs/feed-core/documentation/usage.rst

 Where the argument of the :py:meth:`set_channel_mask` method is the list of channels to acquire.
-When it is desired to coordinate acquistion with changes to setting registers, then ::
+When it is desired to coordinate acquisition with changes to setting registers, then ::